openforcefield/qca-dataset-submission/STANDARDS.md

 	- Errors/bugs in the molecule specification
 	- Changes necessary to adhere to the STANDARDS (i.e. changes necessary to placate the NONE compliance status)

-- A patch (e.g. `"v3.1.1"`) represents a cosmetic change, or a change that is based on dynamic information that does not change the underlying data:
+- A micro version change (e.g. `"v3.1.1"`) represents a cosmetic change, or a change that is based on dynamic information that does not change the underlying data:
     - Cosmetic changes
 	- Updating the blacklist
 	- Updating the dataset status

-(It might be useful to make the version bump in the changelog, but not the actual dataset name; this would depend on the ability to changing a dataset metadata of an existing dataset.
-This would allow existing scripts to not need to update to use a new dataset name when e.g. we update the status to COMPLETE/DONE/V3 or INCOMPLETE/PAUSED/NONE->INCOMPLETE/WORKING/V3).
+This allows the ability to record the version update in the changelog, but not the actual dataset name as this would require a new dataset in QCArchive.

 A best-effort is made to ensure that a dataset follows its underlying STANDARDS.
 One must assume that the newest version of a dataset best conforms to these STANDARDS, and the same promise may not hold for earlier versions.
 The changelog should address any changes made to improve compliance.